FAQs

 VET courses are studies at Newington.
 TVET courses are VET courses studied at TAFE.

-What is the impact of choosing a TAFE course outside of the Category B group?
+What is the impact of choosing a TAFE course outside of the VET courses offered at school?

-TAFE provides a number of vocational courses other than Category B subjects.
-While they all count towards an HSC, none of them can be used in the calculation of an ATAR.
+TAFE provides a number of vocational courses other than the ones offered at school.
+While they all count towards an HSC, not all of them can be used in the calculation of an ATAR.
 Students need to be especially careful if they pick one of these subjects.
-They must make sure that they will still have at least 8 Category A units and a maximum of 2 Category B units should they wish to get an ATAR.
-Students do not wish to get an ATAR do not need to worry about this.
+They must make sure that they will still have at least 8 units of Board Developed courses, which can include relevant TAFE courses should they wish to get an ATAR.
+Students who do not wish to get an ATAR do not need to worry about this.

 In the context of VET, what does dual accreditation mean?